belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Processing: Data formats
 ------------------------

 When an e+e- collision happens, the resulting products will leave signal in the BelleII subdetectors that are acquired, matched in time as each subsystem have a different delay and response time (event building), and saved to disk in a packed, binary format.
 Several steps have to be performed in order to produce a physics result of these hardly-intelligible raw data.
 These steps are unpacking, calibration, reconstruction and finally analysis.
 Each of these steps reads and writes different objects, and produces files in different formats.

 .. note::
    All the Belle II data files are root files, where the relevant objects are stored in the branches of a tree.
 When we say "different formats", we refer simply to the different branches contained in those trees.

 Let's start form the data objects we save.
-There are four groups of them: raw, low-level,reconstruction-level and analysis-level.
-The raw objects are the output of the single subsystems: digitized  PMT signals from the TOP, digitized ADC signals form the CDC, and so on.
+There are four groups of them: raw, low-level, reconstruction-level and analysis-level.
+The raw objects are the output of the single
+subsystems: digitized  PMT signals from the TOP, digitized ADC signals form the CDC, and so on.
 Without any further process, these objects cannot be used.
-The low-level objects com from the very first step of the data processing, the unpacking.
+The low-level objects come from the very first step of the data processing, the unpacking.
 The RAW signals are turned into more abstract and understandable objects: the CDC ACD signals are converted in CDChits, the TOP PMT signals are turned into TOPDigits, and so on.
 The low-level objects are foundamentalto understand the detector performance, but they cannot yet be directly used to perform an analysis.
-The last step is called reconstruction, and consistin in running algorithm on the collection of digits to produce analysis-friendly quantities.
-The ouput of the reconstruction is are high-level variables like ECL clusters, resulign from running cluster algorithms on the ECLDigits,  tracks resulting from runnign the trackign algoriths over the collections of CDC, SVD and PXD hits,  PID likelihood resulting from the analysis of the TOP signals.
+The last step is called reconstruction, and consists in running algorithm on the collection of digits to produce analysis-friendly quantities.
+The ouput of the reconstruction is are high-level variables like ECL clusters, resulting from running cluster algorithms on the ECLDigits,  tracks resulting from running the tracking algoriths over the collections of CDC, SVD and PXD hits, PID likelihood resulting from the analysis of the TOP signals.
 In teh process of recontruction the calibrations are applied, correcting for the fluctuations in the detector response.
-These hgh-level objects are finally read by the analysis software, and turned into analysis-level objects: charged particles, photons, missing energies and all teh quantities used to present a physics result.
+These hgh-level objects are finally read by the analysis software, and turned into analysis-level
+objects: charged particles, photons, missing energies and all teh quantities used to present a physics result.

 In BelleII there are four different data formats, reflecting which data objects are stored in a file:

 * RAW.
 This is the most basic format.
 It contains the un-processed, un-calibrated output of the detector.
 Analysis cannot be run on these data, but they serve as base for the production of the subsequent data format
 * cDST (calibration Data Summary Table).
 This format contains the same objects as the RAW (so a full reconstruction could be performed starting from it), plus the results of the tracking, which is the most demanding part of the reconstruction.
 The scope of this format is to perform low-level detectro studies and calculate calibration constants.
 * mDST (mini Data Summary Table).
 This is the basic data-analysis format.
 It contains only the high level information that can be directly used to perfrom a physics analysis.
   However, it is not the suggested format to perform analysis.
 * uDST (micro Data Summary Table).
 This is the main format for data analysis.
 It's the result of the analysis skim procedure, that selects from the mDST only the few events that can be useful for a certain type of analysis (events with a well recontructed J/psi per example).
 The content of this ormat is the same as the mDST, with the addition of the recontructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).

 .. note::
    If you are simply running an analysis, you will mostly use uDST, if you are also involed in performance studies you will probably use cDST as well and if your core activity will be hardware opertions, you will be mostly dealing with the RAW and cDST formats.